renderdraw/docs/setthescene/setup-background.md

 in action:
 <video autoplay loop src="/bgphoto.mp4" />
 ## PhotoDome
 In order to use the PhotoDome, we need a source image that is "Equirectangular", without an equirectangular source the method won't function correctly.
+Effectively, this is the output from a 350º camera, or application that can take a 360º photo with a standard camera, such as the <a href="https://www.amazon.com/Ricoh-Theta-360-Spherical-Camera/dp/B074W5BKYS"> Ricoh Thera 360º camera</a>.
+As a general rule, the smaller the output of the image, the better the load time for the user experience.

+to add a photodome, you have to call the

 Example of equirectangular image:
 <video autoplay loop src="/photodome.mov" />

 ## Performance considerations
+As with most things dealing with computer graphics, the more intense the experience is in terms of complexities